kodybrown/dos/exportlink.vbs.md

 1. Create a new File Format named `Shortcuts`.
 2. On the 'General' tab,
-   a.
+2a.
 Change the 'Mask' to `*.lnk`.
 3. On the 'Conversion' tab,
-   a.
+3a.
 In the 'Conversion' drop-down, select `External program (ANSI filename)`.
-   b.
+3b.
 Set the 'Loading' text-box to `wscript.exe Helpers\exportlink.vbs %s %t`.
-   c.
+3c.
 Make sure 'Disable editing' is unchecked.
-   d.
+3d.
 Set the 'Saving' text-box to `wscript.exe Helpers\exportlink.vbs --update %s %t %n`.
-   e.
+3e.
 Make sure 'Trim trailing whitespace' is unchecked (or could show the files as different after a save, until the comparison is reloaded).

 The path for the Loading and Saving text-boxes can be an absolute path (such as 'C:\bin\exportlink.vbs') or a relative path.
 Relative paths start from the directory that BCompare.exe is located (such as 'C:\Progam Files (x86)\Beyond Compare 3').